-quityLine Mortgage Investment Corporation's objective is to provide shortterm financing to borrowers that are not well served by the commercial banks.
-Borrowers use short-term mortgages to bridge a short-term financing need.
+quityline Mortgage Investment Corporation's objective is to provide financing to borrowers that are not well serviced by the commercial banks for a short term.
+Borrowers use short-term mortgages to bridge a shortterm financing period.
 These short-term "bridge" mortgages are typically repaid with the proceeds of traditional bank mortgages (lower cost and longer-term debt).
 The Company focuses primarily on lending against residential real estate properties.